Minerva: A File-Based Ransomware Detector: Related Work

-Many ransomware detection approaches are based on the insight that ransomware processes behave very differently from benign processes.
+Ransomware detection approaches rely on the insight that ransomware processes behave very differently from benign processes.
 Such approaches commonly consist of three main components.
 A monitoring component monitors the dynamic behavior of running processes, which is used to compute a set of \textit{features} based on program execution.
-Feature computation typically considers a sequence of recent process system calls, whose characteristics are aggregated over a window of operations.
+Feature computation typically considers a sequence of recent process system calls whose characteristics are aggregated over a window of operations.
 Typical features used for this purpose are frequency and characteristics of file read/write operations, changes to file types (such as file type and file content entropy), and others.
-All these features are computed per process and then fed to a classifier, which uses them to label processes as benign or ransomware.
+All these features are computed per process and then fed to a machine learning classifier, which uses them to label processes as benign or ransomware.
 Several techniques proposed in recent years follow the approach above: UNVEIL~\cite{kirda_unveil} and Redemption~\cite{kirda_redemption} generate a suspicious activity score based on characteristics of file write operations, entropy changes, and others.
 CryptoDrop~\cite{scaife_cryptolock_2016} generates a reputation score computed similarly.
 ShieldFS~\cite{continella_shieldfs:_2016} uses relative frequencies of various disk operations, such as read, write, folder listings, and others, as features fed to a random forest process classifier.
 A similar approach is also used by RWGuard~\cite{mehnaz_rwguard}.
-While detection techniques used in commercial detectors are not disclosed,~\cite{naked_sun_acns} shows that Malwarebytes's~\cite{malwarebytes_2019} ransomware detector is vulnerable to evasion attacks designed against process-based detectors and thus likely to leverage similar techniques.
+While detection techniques used in commercial detectors are not disclosed, De Gaspari et al.~\cite{naked_sun_acns} show that Malwarebytes's~\cite{malwarebytes_2019} ransomware detector is vulnerable to evasion attacks designed against process-based detectors and thus likely to leverage similar techniques.